 Cancer Genetics, Inc. Announces Proposed Public Offering of Common Stock

 RUTHERFORD, N.J., Jan.
-28, 2019 (GLOBE NEWSWIRE) -- Cancer Genetics, Inc. (Nasdaq: CGIX), a leader in enabling precision medicine for immuno-oncology and genomic medicine through molecular markers and diagnostics, today announced that it intends to offer and sell, subject to market and other conditions, shares of its common stock in a public offering.
+09, 2019 (GLOBE NEWSWIRE) -- Cancer Genetics, Inc. (Nasdaq: CGIX), a leader in enabling precision medicine for immuno-oncology and genomic medicine through molecular markers and diagnostics, today announced that it intends to offer and sell, subject to market and other conditions, shares of its common stock in an underwritten public offering.
+Cancer Genetics also expects to grant the underwriter a 45-day option to purchase additional shares of its common stock to cover over-allotments, if any.
 The offering is subject to market and other conditions, and there can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.

 H.C.
-Wainwright & Co. is acting as the exclusive placement agent for the offering.
-The offering is being conducted as a “best efforts” offering and the placement agent is not obligated to purchase any securities.
+Wainwright & Co. is acting as the sole book-running manager for the offering.

-/EIN News/ -- Cancer Genetics intends to use the net proceeds from this offering to pay any amounts we are required to pay to our lenders, and if any proceeds remain available, to pay certain costs previously incurred by us in connection with our strategic initiatives and to fund working capital and other general corporate purposes.
+Cancer Genetics intends to use the net proceeds from this offering to pay lender fees and other costs incurred in connection with the potential forbearance agreements we are negotiating with our banks, to pay certain costs previously incurred by us in connection with our terminated transaction with NovellusDx Ltd., and if any proceeds remain available, to fund working capital and other general corporate purposes.

 A shelf registration statement on Form S-3 relating to the public offering of the shares of common stock described above was filed with the Securities and Exchange Commission (“SEC”) and was declared effective on June 5, 2017.
 A preliminary prospectus supplement describing the terms of the offering will be filed with the SEC and will form a part of the effective registration statement.
 Copies of the preliminary prospectus supplement and the accompanying prospectus relating to the offering may be obtained, when available, from H.C.
 Wainwright & Co., LLC, 430 Park Avenue 3rd Floor, New York, NY 10022, or by calling (646) 975-6996 or by emailing placements@hcwco.com or at the SEC’s website at http://www.sec.gov.
 The final terms of the offering will be disclosed in a final prospectus supplement to be filed with the SEC.